2023 Best History Schools in Kentucky

 The average amount in student loans that history majors at UK take out is $21,375.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $482.

-Out of the 6 schools in Kentucky that were part of this year’s ranking, Western Kentucky University landed the # 4 spot on the list.
-Located in the city of Bowling Green, WKU is a public school with a large student population.
+A rank of #4 on this year’s list means Western Kentucky University is a great place for history students.
+Located in the small city of Bowling Green, WKU is a public school with a large student population.

 On average, history graduates from WKU take out $25,406 in student loans while working on their degree.

 Out of the 6 schools in Kentucky that were part of this year’s ranking, Murray State University landed the # 5 spot on the list.
-Located in the remote town of Murray, Murray State is a public school with a moderately-sized student population.
+Located in the town of Murray, Murray State is a public college with a moderately-sized student population.

 After completing their degree, history graduates from Murray State carry an average student debtload of $21,750.

-Eastern Kentucky University came in at #6 in this year’s edition of the Best History Schools in Kentucky ranking.
+Eastern Kentucky University did quite well in this year’s ranking of the best schools for history students.
+It came in at #6 on the list.
 Eastern is a fairly large public school located in the town of Richmond.

 Explore all the Best History Colleges in the Southeast Area or other specific states within that region.